phamduonghung/SSR-HT/README.md

 [1] D.-H. Pham and S. Meignen, “A Novel Thresholding Technique for the Denoising of Multicomponent Signals,” ICASSP 2017, accepted.

 COPY RIGHT FSSTn is copyright reserved.
-For further information, please contact Duong Hung PHAM at duong-hung.pham@univ-grenoble-alpes.fr and Sylvain Meignen at Sylvain.Meignen@univ-grenoble-alpes.fr.
+For further information, please contact Duong Hung PHAM at duong-hung.pham@irit.fr and Sylvain Meignen at Sylvain.Meignen@univ-grenoble-alpes.fr.